Logogistiks/JUtils/README.md

 JUtils is a package containing various utility functions i needed now and then, summarized into a single package and released, in case someone finds the need to use something.

-**Disclaimer: Please note that the contained functions are very specific and maybe no one will find a use in them.**

 # Table of Contents
 * [JArr](#jarr)
 * [JColors](#jcolors)